This topic describes how to create a service in a serverless Kubernetes cluster.

-Kubernetes service, which is generally called a microservice, is an abstraction which defines a logical set of pods and a policy by which to access them.
-This set of pods can be accessed by the service, typically by using the Label Selector.
+A Kubernetes service, generally called a microservice, is an abstraction which defines a logical set of Pods and a policy by which to access the Pods.
+A label selector usually determines whether the set of Pods can be accessed by the service.

-Create a deployment by using the image, in this example create serverless-app-deployment.
+Create a deployment from an image.
+In this example, serverless-app-deployment is created.
 For more information, see Create an application by using an image.

 - Log on to the Container Service console.